deep-security/deep-security-py/README.md

 # DeepSecurity.py

+**ARCHIVED BRANCH: No further updates are being made or PRs accepted on this branch**

 A unified python SDK for the Deep Security APIs

 **Work in progress: This SDK is being actively worked on and the current state provides a minimum amount of functionality.
 Please send a PR if there's something you need ASAP.
 We'll open up to wider contributions soon**